 Happiness: The state of being happy.

 The reason this fleeting emotional experience has shape-shifted is because of:

 The Pursuit of Happiness: A fundamental right mentioned in the Declaration of Independence to freely pursue joy and live life in a way that makes you happy, as long as you don't do anything illegal or violate the rights of others. *

 People have gotten hung up on "a fundamental right" while completely missing the "live life in a way that makes you happy...just don't do anything illegal or violate the rights of others."
-There's also that other word, which should be upper cased just so someone pays attention, PURSUIT.
+There's also that other word, which should be uppercased just so someone pays attention, PURSUIT.
 It is defined as "an effort to secure. attain or to follow".* Which sounds like a golden carrot dangling just out of reach.

 Striving for a perceived unattainable is life diminishing.

 There are amusement parks built for the specific purpose of entrenching a belief that Happy Land is possible (at least while standing inside the gates after forking over ninety-two dollars).
-What isn't shown on the advertisements are kids screaming for a toy on gum laden floors, the vomit spewing toddler just off a merry-go-round or the mother losing her shit in the bathroom.
+What isn't shown in the advertisements are kids screaming for a toy on gum laden floors, the vomit spewing toddler just off a merry-go-round or the mother losing her shit in the bathroom.
 So Happy Land is crap.
-The idea it can be sustained longer than any other emotion, without aid of drugs natural or man made is another fairy tale keeping humans busy, pissed, overwhelmed and filled with despair and failure.
+The idea it can be sustained longer than any other emotion, without the aid of drugs natural or man-made is another fairy tale keeping humans busy, pissed, overwhelmed and filled with despair and failure.